qdm12/htmlspitter/README.md

 ### Docker

-- [chrome.json](chrome.json) is required as Alpine is more restricted than Debian for example.
-Launching a Chromium process from the NodeJS entrypoint is impossible otherwise.
-I am opened to suggestions from more advised users on how to find an alternative solution
+- [chrome.json](chrome.json) may be required depending on your host OS.
 - The `--init` flag is added to prevent eventual zombie Chromium processes to exist when the container stops the main NodeJS program.
 - A built in healthcheck is implemented by running `node build/healthcheck.js` against a running instance.

 ### Performance considerations

 - Chromium is written in C++ and multi threaded so it scales well with more CPU cores
-- The NodeJS program should not be the bottleneck as all the work is done by Chromium
+- The NodeJS program should not be the bottleneck because all the work is done by Chromium
-- The bottleneck is the limit of pages per Chromium instance, and heavily depends on RAM
+- The bottleneck will be CPU and especially RAM used by Chromium instance(s)
-- You can scale up by having multiple machines running the program, behind a load balancer
+- You can **scale up** by having multiple machines running the program, behind a load balancer

 ## Development